AhmedSalih3d/SPHExample/README.md

 Single-threaded runs and small inputs use a serial path.
 Each particle retains its neighbor summation order and owns its output writes.

+Three-dimensional runs with `NoShifting` and `NoKernelOutput` also cache particle candidates within `1.125H`.
+Before every force evaluation, including predictor states, the solver checks displacement from copied reference positions and rebuilds this cache if any particle has moved more than `H/32`.
+Two particles can therefore close by at most `H/16` during reuse, leaving half the `H/8` margin unused.
+Grid rebuilds and particle reordering invalidate the cache as well.
+The force cutoff remains `H`, and retained candidates keep their original order.
+The 2D and optional-output paths keep the original traversal because the measured 2D benefit did not justify the additional storage.

+In the 17,446-particle 3D dam-break benchmark, this reduces initial candidates from 13.28 million to 3.93 million per evaluation.
+Six alternating warmed runs on Julia 1.12.7 with 32 default threads reduced median solver time from 0.533 s to 0.491 s (8.0% less time, 0.02 s simulated).
+Timesteps matched exactly and maximum scaled final-field error was `6.4e-13`.
+The compact cache adds about 16.3 MB of reachable storage (932 bytes per particle in this geometry); capacity and rebuild allocations can require more.
+Gains depend on motion and geometry.

+This particle cache filters the existing cell candidates.
+It preserves the cell-grid coverage limitation described below; its distance margin does not expand the grid stencil to find previously excluded cells.

 For fixed MDBC ghost points, neighboring cell indices are cached and only active ghosts are scheduled.
 The cache is refreshed after each neighbor rebuild and particle reordering.
 Moving or fluid ghost points retain the direct lookup path.